lintje/lintje.dev/src/_docs/usage.md

 Lintje will exit with the following status codes in these situations:

-- `0` (Success) - No issues have been found.
+- `0` (Success) - No error issues have been found.
 The commit is accepted.
+Hints are ignored.
 - `1` (Failure) - One or more issues have been found.
 The commit is not accepted.
 - `2` (Error) - An internal error occurred and the program had to exit.
 This is probably a bug, please report it in the [issue tracker][issues].